 All students experiencing academic struggles can schedule a meeting with an academic advisor within our Advising & Academic Services to determine an individual plan for improvement and receive support.
 Students are also encouraged to consider utilizing the Free, Caring and Confidential Counseling through the UMD Health Services.
 For additional resources and support, please see our Student Success page.

-Probationary students have a hold on their record and must schedule an appointment with either their professional or faculty advisor.
-This hold will prevent registration for next term.
-Students are required to submit the following form prior to their scheduled appointment.
-Faculty advisors submit the form after they have met with a student.
+STUDENTS: Probationary students have a hold on their record that prevents future registration.
+Around midterm time, they must schedule an appointment with an academic advisor within our office.
+Students are required to submit the following form prior to their scheduled appointment to assist with the meeting.

 * * * Midterm Progress Report Form * * *